 Infant tree bats should be positioned so they can hang by their feet from the ceiling of the cage, not the sides.
 Hanging from the ceiling allows pups to urinate and defecate without becoming soiled.
 Position the pups so that several can hang together in a cluster.
-Infant crevice bat pups and tree bat pups can be housed together when conspecifics are not available.
 Hand-raised tree bat pups should be moved into full-sized flight cages with padded floors by four to six weeks of age to ensure development of proper flight ability.